doublesecretagency/craft-googlemaps/docs/address-field/settings.md

 This dropdown allows you to select how the map should appear when the edit page is initially loaded.

+- `Open if the field has coordinates` _(default)_ - When the field is fresh, it will be loaded with the map closed.
+Once coordinates have been saved, the field will be loaded with the map open.
- - `Open` - The map will be open when the page is loaded.
+- `Always start open` - The map will always be open when the page is loaded.
- - `Closed` (default) - The map will be closed when the page is loaded.
+- `Always start closed` - The map will always be closed when the page is loaded.

 ## Show map when address search is triggered?

 This dropdown allows you to select how the map should react when an address lookup is performed.

- - `Open` (default) - The map will automatically open when a lookup is performed.
+ - `Open` _(default)_ - The map will automatically open when a lookup is performed.
  - `Close` - The map will automatically close when a lookup is performed.
  - `No Change` - The map will not react when a lookup is performed.